JuanVallecilla/YelpCamp_Project/README.md

 YelpCamp allows users to create/review campgrounds, In order to create or review campgrounds users must have an account.

-This Project was created using Node.js, Express, MongoDB Bootstrap and Passport.js to handle authentication.
+This Project was created using Node.js, Express, MongoDB, Bootstrap and Passport.js to handle authentication.

 Website deployed on Heroku: https://damp-bastion-63286.herokuapp.com/